One Pot Instant Pot Asiago chicken with Mushroom Risotto

 Instructions

-- Close the lid and place on manual high pressure for 10 minutes.
+- Then, add the Arborio rice and place the coated chicken on top.Seal the lid of the Instant Pot and set it to manual high pressure for 10 minutes.

 Nutrition Information: